PAMILYAS

 Filipino Pronunciation: dee-NUM-ling

-Legacy: Named after Jun Dinamling, a notable dancer who director modern for five consecutive years and directed one of the most iconic UHFSA Modern sets: the Goodphil 2017 Houston set.
+Legacy: Named after Jun Dinamling, a notable dancer who directed Modern for five consecutive years and directed one of the most iconic UHFSA Modern sets: the GoodPhil 2017 Houston set.
 He went on to direct a dance team out of Soundbox Dance Studios, Galing.
 He had majored in Radiology and is currently a radiologist.

 Pamilya Escudero